jinglebot/CarND-Capstone/README.md

 * Building the classifier was the last difficulty for the team.
 Trial and error were done every step of the way.
 The buildup phases were as follows:
 	* classifying red light, no red light using sim images
-	* classifying with the state/colors
+	* classifying according to state/colors
-	* overcoming the car's sluggish motion with the color addition
+	* overcoming the car's sluggish motion with the addition of color classifier
 	* classifying with real-life images
 	* overcoming latency
 	* downgrading to meet Carla requirements